pandukamuditha/hotel-bookings/README.md

 # hotel-bookings

-This is a basic hotel booking web project
+This is a basic hotel booking web project.

+This project is created to showcase a sample Java and NextJS web project which can be customized to any bussiness context.

 It consists of;